The performance of temperate maize testers for screening tropical and subtropical germplasm

 Introduction

-The low diversity and genetic basis of germplasm in temperate regions is a significant challenge in maize breeding.
-The genetic characterization of maize germplasm has revealed that tropical and subtropical germplasm often contain a broader genetic base and show larger diversity than that in temperate populations.
-The use of foreign germplasm, especially from tropical and subtropical regions, has been identified as a potential solution to strengthen the genetic base of germplasm in temperate regions.
-However, the efficiency of screening methods for superior and suitable sources of exotic germplasm remains a major challenge.
-The study aimed to determine the optimum number of testers and suitable testers for screening maize lines derived from tropical and subtropical CIMMYT germplasm.
+Low diversity and poor genetic basis of germplasm in temperate regions is a significant challenge in maize breeding.
+Maize germplasms from tropical and subtropical regions often contain a broader genetic base and show larger diversity than germplasms from temperate regions.
+Therefore, it seems that foreign germplasms, especially germplasms from tropical and subtropical regions, can be used as a potential solution to strengthen the genetic base of germplasm in temperate regions.
+However, the efficiency of screening methods to identify superior and suitable sources of foreign germplasm remains a major challenge.
+The objective of this study was to determine the optimum number of testers and select suitable testers for screening maize lines derived from tropical and subtropical CIMMYT germplasm.

 Materials and methods

-The research involved crossing three temperate maize testers (MO17, B73, K1264/5-1) with 25 lines originated from the CIMMYT maize germplasm based on the line × tester mating system.
-A total of 75 crosses, along with the control hybrid (SC704), were evaluated in the experimental design of Alpha Lattice in two replications with four incomplete blocks in each replication in two regions (Moghan and Jiroft).
-The results showed that out of the 75 crosses, 32 crosses had higher and significant grain yield compared to the SC704 (control variety).
-The GGE biplot procedure and methodology proposed by Fan et al. (2010), were used to analyze the data obtained from the study.
+In this experiment, three testers of temperate regions (MO17, B73, K1264/5-1) were crossed with 25 lines originated from the CIMMYT maize germplasm based on line × tester mating system.
+A total of 75 crosses along with the control hybrid (SC704) were evaluated in alpha-lattice experimental design in two replications each with four incomplete blocks in two regions (Moghan and Jiroft).
+Analysis of variance was done based on line × tester method, as well as separation of the effect of crosses into its components using the method suggested by Kemptorn (1957).
+GGE-biplot graphical analysis based on the methodology proposed by Fan et al. (2010) was also used to estimate the effects of general combining ability (GCA) and specific combining ability (SCA).

 Research findings